Flash-X/Flash-X-docs/docs/source/Eos.rst

 Helmholtz
 ---------

-The Helmholtz EOS provided with the Flash-X distribution contains more physics and is appropriate for addressing astrophysical phenomena in which electrons and positrons may be relativistic and/or degenerate and in which radiation may significantly contribute to the thermodynamic
+The Helmholtz EOS provided with the |flashx| distribution contains more physics and is appropriate for addressing astrophysical phenomena in which electrons and positrons may be relativistic and/or degenerate and in which radiation may significantly contribute to the thermodynamic